YilongCoryWang/langchain_rag/README.md

 - 🔍 Integrated with FAISS for efficient document retrieval
 - 🤖 Compatible with OpenAI / DeepSeek and other LLM providers
 - 🌐 FastAPI backend for easy deployment and integration
+- 📊 Integrated with LangSmith for tracing and debugging of RAG pipelines

 ---